 A police officer told the jury that he managed to make this trip in 57 minutes—although he did not account for loading the family into the car and he exceeded the speed limit by an average of 10 miles an hour.

 The jury deliberated for four hours over two days and convicted Avery on December 14, 1985.
 He was sentenced to 32 years in prison.

-At the time Beernsten was attacked, Allen, 32, was a suspect in several prowling cases and an attempted breaking and entering following a window-peeping incident.
-Police had authorized surveillance of Allen 12 days prior to the attack on Beernsten, but on the day of the attack, the surveillance was limited to one check on Allen’s location.
+At the time Beerntsen was attacked, Allen, 32, was a suspect in several prowling cases and an attempted breaking and entering following a window-peeping incident.
+Police had authorized surveillance of Allen 12 days prior to the attack on Beerntsen, but on the day of the attack, the surveillance was limited to one check on Allen’s location.
 Allen bore a striking resemblance to Avery.

 On September 11, 2003, a joint motion to dismiss the charges brought by the Manitowoc District Attorney’s Office and the Wisconsin Innocence Project was granted and Avery was released.

-On March 9, 2005, prompted by Beernsten and Avery, the Wisconsin Department of Justice adopted a model eyewitness identification protocol.
+On March 9, 2005, prompted by Beerntsen and Avery, the Wisconsin Department of Justice adopted a model eyewitness identification protocol.

 On October 31, 2005, 25-year-old Teresa Halbach, a free-lance photographer, came to Avery’s salvage yard in Mishicot, Wisconsin, to photograph a vehicle there.
 She was attacked and murdered.
 Days after her disappearance, her vehicle was found in the salvage lot under branches, pieces of wood and car parts.

 Investigators found her bone fragments in a pit, Avery’s and her blood in her vehicle and two guns hanging above Avery's bed.
 A rifle was linked to a bullet found in Avery's garage with Halbach’s DNA on it.